gitmachtl/scripts/cardano/ff-testnet/README.md

    }
    ```
    **If the json file does not exist with that name, the script will generate one for you, so you can easily edit it.**<br>
-   poolName is the name of your poolFiles from steps 04a-04d, poolOwner is the name of the StakeOwner from steps 03, poolRewards is the name of the stakeaddress getting the pool rewards (can be the same as poolOwner account), poolPledge in lovelaces, poolCost per epoch in lovelaces, poolMargin in 0.00-1.00 (0-100%).<br>After the edit, rerun the script with the name again.<br>
+   poolName is the name of your poolFiles from steps 04a-04d, poolOwner is an array of all the ownerStake from steps 03, poolRewards is the name of the stakeaddress getting the pool rewards (can be the same as poolOwner account), poolPledge in lovelaces, poolCost per epoch in lovelaces, poolMargin in 0.00-1.00 (0-100%).<br>After the edit, rerun the script with the name again.<br>
    **Update Pool values (re-registration):** If you have already registered a stakepool on the chain and want to change some parameters, simply change them in the json file and rerun the script again.
 The 05c_regStakepoolCert.sh script will later do a re-registration instead of a new registration for you.

 * **05b_genDelegationCert.sh:** generates the delegation certificate name.deleg.cert to delegate a stakeAddress to a Pool poolname.node.vkey.
 As pool owner you have to delegate to your own pool, this is registered as pledged stake on your pool.
 <br>```./05b_genDelegationCert.sh <PoolNodeName> <DelegatorStakeAddressName>```
 <br>```./05b_genDelegationCert.sh mypool owner``` this will delegate the Stake in the PaymentAddress of the Payment/Stake combo with name owner to the pool mypool

-* **05c_regStakepoolCert.sh:** (re)register your **poolname.pool.cert certificate** and also the **owner name.deleg.cert certificate** with funds from name.payment.addr on the blockchain. it also updates the pool-ID and the registration date in the poolname.pool.json
+* **05c_regStakepoolCert.sh:** (re)register your **poolname.pool.cert certificate** and also the **owner name.deleg.cert certificate** with funds from the given name.addr on the blockchain. it also updates the pool-ID and the registration date in the poolname.pool.json
-<br>```./05c_regStakepoolCert.sh <PoolNodeName> [optional FORCE keyword]```
+<br>```./05c_regStakepoolCert.sh <PoolNodeName> <PaymentAddrForRegistration> [optional FORCE keyword]```
-<br>```./05c_regStakepoolCert.sh mypool``` this will register your pool mypool with the cert and json generated with script 05a on the blockchain.<br>
+<br>```./05c_regStakepoolCert.sh mypool owner.payment``` this will register your pool mypool with the cert and json generated with script 05a on the blockchain.
+Owner.payment.addr will pay for the fees.<br>
 If the pool was registered before (when there is a **regSubmitted** value in the name.pool.json file), the script will automatically do a re-registration instead of a registration.
 The difference is that you don't have to pay additional fees for a re-registration.
-If something went wrong with the original pool registration, you can force the script to redo a normal registration by adding the keyword FORCE on the commandline like ```./05c_regStakepoolCert.sh mypool FORCE```
+If something went wrong with the original pool registration, you can force the script to redo a normal registration by adding the keyword FORCE on the commandline like ```./05c_regStakepoolCert.sh mypool mywallet FORCE```

 * **05d_checkPoolOnChain.sh:** checks the ledger-state about a given pool name -> poolname.pool.json
 <br>```./05d_checkPoolOnChain.sh <PoolNodeName>```